SIMNET: Network advancements

-Graphics Advances
+Graphics advancements

 In addition to the network, the second fundamental challenge at the time SIMNET was conceived was the inability of graphics systems to handle large numbers of moving models.
-For example, most contemporary flight simulators used Binary Space Partitioning which is computationally effective for fixed environments since polygon display order (i.e., their depth coherence) can be pre-computed.
+For example, most contemporary flight simulators used binary space partitioning which is computationally effective for fixed environments since polygon display order (i.e., their depth coherence) can be pre-computed.
 While suitable for flight simulators, which largely have a point of view above the Earth's fixed surface, this technique is ineffective near the ground, where the order in which polygons overlay each other changes with the location of the point of view.
 It is also ineffective with a large number of moving models, since moving a model changes its depth coherence relative to the polygons representing the ground.

 In contrast, Z-buffer techniques do not depend on pre-computed depth coherence and were therefore a key enabling technology for SIMNET's on-ground point of view and large numbers of moving vehicles.
 Z-buffering is memory intensive relative to Binary Space Partitioning but was made possible in part because the cost of RAM at the time had dropped significantly in price.

+Z-buffering puts overlapping textured polygons in an order to be rendered, farthest from the viewer to closest.
+Depth Complexity is created when rendering overlapping textures and if to great can cause RAM overloads.
+This is still true in today's real-time engines.
+The 3D Modelers who worked on the project had to take many new concepts into consideration when creating the environments and models.
+At that time, to transfer environment and vehicle model textures to the simulator the artist would burn the texture files to a prom device and install that piece of hardware into each simulator, on-site.
+All of the 2D and 3D creation tools were written by the BBN programmers, in-house.
+They also created the simulator engine and networking software.